 Building Better Event Brands

 Passive transponder tags use energy provided by the RFID reader, so they don’t need a battery to operate.
-That means passive tags are relatively inexpensive, lightweight, and flexible, and don’t need to be returned to the event sponsor at the end of the race.
-Passive tags can even be built into the race bib, so athletes don’t have to wear a special wristband or attach a special tag to their shoelace.
+That means passive tags are relatively inexpensive, lightweight, flexible and don’t need to be returned to the event sponsor at the end of the race.
+Passive tags can even be built into the race bib so athletes don’t have to wear a special wristband or attach a special tag to their shoelace.

 Building a Better Timing Solution

 The Germany company race|result, a technology leader in sports time keeping and race-managing solutions, wanted to create a completely new passive transponder specifically designed for foot races.
 They aimed to create a lighter, more durable and more accurate solution.

 It took 15 months to complete their effort but the designers at race|results succeeded in creating a reader and tag combination that takes race timing to a new level.
 A completely new design, based on high-performance FX9600 RFID readers from Zebra and the latest UCODE 8 RFID technology from NXP, delivers greater precision and fewer misreads.
 Also, because the new race tags are both thinner and lighter, they deliver significant savings on shipping and logistics, making for a greener, more environmentally friendly solution.